dlueth/qoopido.demand/README.md

 Demand will, in addition, do its best to keep leftover garbage to a minimum.
 It does so by starting an automatic garbage collection for expired caches on load.
 In addition it will also clear a cache if it gets requested and is found to be invalid for any reason.

 Beside this demand still offers manual control by registering a ```demand.clear``` object to the global demand function.
-This object offers the following emthods to control the cache:
+This object offers the following methods to control the cache:

 ```javascript
 // only clear a single module's cache